jpbonson/WebScrapingTool/README.md

 [ ] Host the server and provide its IP, as well as all the endpoint(s)  (https://devcenter.heroku.com/articles/getting-started-with-python#introduction);
     [x] Change python version to 3.6
     [x] Change the database to postgresql
+    [x] Push code to heroku and setup the database
 [ ] It should scrape constantly

 ##### Extras